 I was injured but wanted to attend a standing room only event.
 Needing a walking aid, I didn't want to carry a chair or rely on my friends to carry one for me.
 Three days before the event, the solution on how to safely sit on sticks came to me in my sleep.
 I got up to write it down, instead I began to draw what I saw in my dream.

 Having been a rock climber, I am comfortable making gear on which the life of myself and others can depend on.
 I had the know-how, sewing machine and the right materials.
 At 4 AM I found myself sitting in the first TALO Freedom Seat.

-Not knowing where the next available and dry place might be, planning long walks is challenging.
-Now with a TALO Freedom Seat and either a strong pair of trekking poles or a trusted hiking stick, a good place to rest is only seconds away.
+Not knowing where the next available and dry place might be, planning long walks can be challenging for those of us with compromised abilities.
+Now with a TALO Freedom Seat and either a strong pair of trekking poles or a trusted walking stick, a good place to rest is only seconds away.

 Using the TALO Freedom Seat can alleviate over 75% of a person's body weight from their lower extremities (knees, feet, hips) and also provides significant relief in the lower back region.

 Whether walking, hiking, around the campfire, at an outdoor concert or just standing in line, when you need to take a load off, reach for the pocket size, ultralight TALO Freedom Seat.

 Volunteering at the North Face Endurance Challenge DC.
 Difficult Run turnaround, 15 miles to the finish line.

 Using the TALO Freedom Seat, I'm able to take over 200 pounds of weight from my knees.

 Adjusting the ladder lock buckle of the TALO Freedom Seat